mlz-ictrl/nicos/doc/source/coreapi.rst

    The device is in a busy state (moving or waiting for completion).

-.. data:: PAUSED

-   The device is a measurable in paused state.

 .. data:: NOTREACHED

-   The device has not reached its setpoint.
+   The device has not reached its target/setpoint.

 .. data:: ERROR